 vii) the content of approved University policy and procedures

 viii) matters where the complainant or the respondent have referred the matter to an external agency such as the Queensland Ombudsman or engaged a practising lawyer, and the Vice-President (Administration) and University Registrar has determined that these procedures will cease as per Applying to external agencies (E/9.2.7).

-The Student Ombudsman or relevant university officer receiving a grievance may take advice as necessary from other areas of the University such as the Human Resource Department or Equity and Student Counselling Department.
+The Student Ombudsman or relevant university officer receiving a grievance may take advice as necessary from other areas of the University such as the Human Resource Department or Equity and Wellbeing Department.
 The University reserves the right to determine under which policy or procedures a grievance will be handled.
 Where it is determined that an action initiated under these procedures should be managed under a different policy or procedure, the complainant will be advised of the procedures under which the grievance will be managed.

 The Vice-President (Administration) and University Registrar is responsible for the overall conduct of these procedures.